|UK Telecom Tariff Cost Comparisons

 Tariffs Version 308

 Business Members Site

 Residential Members Site

 What's New This Month

-Comparisons of 92 residential and 44 business land line telephone tariff call costs, and 327 residential and 160 business call plans charged by 88 different telecommunications operators and resellers in the United Kingdom, compiled by Magenta Systems Ltd, including direct and indirect access, CPS, VoIP and call through (two stage dialling) schemes.
+Comparisons of 53 residential and 38 business land line and VoIP/SIP telephone tariff call costs, and 327 residential and 179 business call and broadband plans charged by 53 different telecommunications operators and resellers in the United Kingdom, compiled by Magenta Systems Ltd, including direct and indirect access, CPS, VoIP and call through (two stage dialling) schemes.
 The comparison lists the cheapest telephone calls for both business and residential users using land lines, including bundled broadband packages.

 Please note that Magenta Systems Ltd does not sell or recommend any of these tariffs, you need to contact each company specifically.
 Magenta Systems simply publishes this price information for comparison purposes.
 Nor do we take any money from these companies to list their information, it is totally impartial.
 Sorry, but we can not provide advice about the best tariffs for any individual or company, you must compare the prices and make your own choices.

 Multiple tariff costs are shown for some operators, for others discounted tariff costs are calculated.
 The spreadsheet version allows the discount costs to be changed for differing spend levels.
 The level of detail varies between operators, some supply everything, others just the more common tariff costs.
 The comparison is updated at least 11 times a year, with operator tariffs being checked every three to six months, the better operators inform us of changes monthly, as they happen.
 Residential prices all include VAT at 20%, unless otherwise stated.

 Non-Members may view the residential tariffs as web pages, but to download them in spreadsheet format or access the various code tables you need to become a paid member.
 The business pages look identical to the residential pages, they simply contain different companies and figures.